rust-lang/book/src/ch04-01-what-is-ownership.md

 other languages, the concept of copying the pointer, length, and capacity without copying the data probably sounds like making a shallow copy.
 But because Rust also invalidates the first variable, instead of being called a shallow copy, it’s known as a *move*.
-Here we would read this by saying that `s1` was *moved* into `s2`.
+In this example, we would say that `s1` was *moved* into `s2`.
 So what actually happens is shown in Figure 4-4.

 <img alt="s1 moved to s2" src="img/trpl04-04.svg" class="center" style="width: 50%;" />